Getting the Job

 Have a few job related questions to ask at the end of the interview.

 At the end of a typical interview, one of the interviewers will generally ask, "Do you have any questions?"
-You can ask about the hiring time table, job related duties, and things that indicate your interested in the job.
+You can ask about the hiring timetable, job related duties, and things that indicate you're interested in the job.
 Avoid anything to do with pay and benefits.
 My favorite ending question is, "What will be my biggest challenge?"

 Send a thank you note.